josmaf/aws-project-runner/README.md

 ## Problem

-1. We've got a piece of local Python code that:
+1. You've got in your machine a piece of Python code that:
 	- Reads data
 	- Process data
-	- Generate an output
+	- Generate new data
 2. In order to so, it needs: code (environment dependencies) & hardware
 3. Sometimes we need to change both quickly: try with more/less CPU cores, GPUs, memory, add/edit dependencies, etc.